Gluon Polarimetry with Energy-Energy Correlators

 with the limits of the $y$ integration being set to $\int_{\Lambda/\mu_0}^{1-\Lambda/\mu_0}$ in order to account for the coherent branching effects.
 For the single-point energy correlation in the WTA scheme, the expression of the asymmetry remains analogous.
 The analyzing power $A(\theta)$ serves as a key measure of the observable's sensitivity to gluon polarization, and is central to our phenomenological study.

 We now present numerical results for the unpolarized distribution and the $\cos 2\phi$ azimuthal modulations.
 Figure~\ref{fig:unp} shows the self-normalized unpolarized angular distributions for the EEC: $Z_g(\theta) = \partial J_g(\ln\kappa)/ \partial \theta$ in the region $\theta \in [0.01, 0.3]$, using the boundary conditions specified above.
 We compare results obtained from standard DGLAP evolution with those from the CCFM formalism, using infrared cutoffs $\Lambda = 0.3$~GeV and $\Lambda = 0.7$~GeV.
 Notably, our calculations qualitatively reproduce the characteristic plateau behavior of EEC.
-Therefore, the infrared cutoff inherent in the CCFM formalism provides additional flexibility to describe the nonperturbative behavior of the near-side EEC.
+This plateau signifies the onset of confinement and the transition to the non-perturbative regime.
+The CCFM framework, by incorporating angular ordering and an effective infrared cutoff, successfully captures the dynamics of this transition, which remains challenging for traditional collinear factorization.
+A comparison between theoretical calculations in the DGLAP and CCFM formalisms and data from $e^+e^-$-annihilation experiments is also presented in the Supplemental Material \cite{SuppMate}.

 Figure~\ref{asymmetry} illustrates the analyzing power $A(\theta)$, which quantifies the maximal $\cos 2\phi$ azimuthal asymmetry, for both single-point and two-point energy-energy correlations (EECs) as a function of the angle $\theta$ in the range $0.01$ to $0.3$.
 The shaded error bands indicate the impact of varying the infrared cutoff $\Lambda$ between $0.3$~GeV and $0.7$~GeV.
+Despite the sensitivity of the unpolarized distribution to $\Lambda$ in the small-angle region, the analyzing power $A(\theta)$ remains remarkably robust.
+This stability arises from the cancellation of common non-perturbative effects in the ratio, confirming that the polarization signal is a resilient observable.
 The results demonstrate that the azimuthal asymmetry is sizable and should be accessible to measurement at the LHC.

+Recent ATLAS~\cite{ATLAS:2023lhg} and CMS~\cite{CMS:2024mlf} measurements demonstrate the high precision achievable in mapping the radial dependence of jet EECs.
+Our proposal extends these studies by retaining the azimuthal $(\phi)$ correlation relative to the jet $\vec{P}_\perp$.
+Since $\vec{P}_\perp$ is a standard observable, extracting the predicted $\cos 2\phi$ modulation requires only a modified binning strategy rather than new detector capabilities.
+This makes existing LHC data sets ideal for seeking direct evidence of linearly polarized gluons.